 Would you like to better prepare for the job interviews?
 Please also check out our articles:

 - “7 Magic Spells: How To Enchant the Recruiter at the Job Interview,”

 - “Before a Job Interview: How to Conduct an Informational Interview“,

 - The Holy Hustle: How To Turn a Lemon Into a Lemonade and Shine At Job Interviews.”

 Good luck with your job interviews!

-Please cite as: Bielczyk et al. (2021).
+Bielczyk, N. (2021, April 12th).
 Subverting Expectations — Recruiters On Hiring Employees Against All Odds.
-Retrieved from http://ontologyofvalue.com/all-posts/subverting-expectations-in-career-management-recruiters-on-hiring-employees-for-white-collar-jobs/
+Retrieved from https://ontologyofvalue.com/subverting-expectations-in-career-management-recruiters-on-hiring-employees-for-white-collar-jobs/

 Today, it is becoming extremely hard to get noticed online as the Internet is flooded with massive amounts of AI-generated content.
 Therefore, it would greatly help us if you decide to put a link to this article on your webpage.
 Thank you so much in advance!